StackVista/stackstate-docs/configure/logging/logging-for-functions.md

 {% endtab %}
 {% endtabs %}

+Use the ID to [set the logging level](#set-the-logging-level-for-a-function-or-event-handler) for the function.

 #### Event handler functions

 In the [StackState UI Analytics environment](/develop/scripting/README.md#running-scripts) enter the following query to list all event handler functions.
 Copy the ID from the output.